John the Ripper password cracker

 Download one of the latest official free versions (release notes):

-Download the latest community-enhanced version (release notes, previous release notes):
+Download the latest community-enhanced version (current release notes, previous release notes, even older release notes):

 To verify authenticity and integrity of your John the Ripper downloads, please use our PGP public key.
 Please refer to these pages on how to extract John the Ripper source code from the tar.gz and tar.bz2 archives and how to build (compile) it.
 You may also consider the patches and unofficial builds on the contributed resources list further down this page.